Embracing New Techniques in Deep Learning for Estimating Image Memorability: Methods

 \subsubsection{M3M}

 }

-Now, we try to add a third feature to our model based on Semantic Segmentation (fig. \ref{fig:tripdiag}).
-Semantic Segmentation is a common computer vision task where a model takes an image and classifies the object represented in each pixel.
-The segmentation model we are using is called fcn\_ResNet-50, and also comes from the PyTorch model zoo \parencite{teamTorchvisionImageVideo}.
-Generally this will be built without any retraining of the two pretrained models, as semantic segmentation is a very high memory usage task, and would overload standard graphics cards.
+Finally, we added a third feature to our model based on Semantic Segmentation (fig. \ref{fig:tripdiag}).
+Semantic segmentation is a common computer vision task where a model takes an image and classifies the object represented in each pixel.
+The segmentation model we are using is called fcn\_ResNet-50, and also comes from the PyTorch model zoo \citep{teamTorchvisionImageVideo}.
+This new model was built without any retraining of the two pretrained models, as semantic segmentation is a very high memory usage task, and would overload standard graphics cards.

 The hypothesis is that by adding another semantic feature to the model, the overall accuracy of the model will improve.
-Where the classification model ResNet-150 returns a 1000-vector with estimated probabilities for each category, fcn\_ResNet-50 returns an array the same size as the input image, but instead of having three channels (Red, green, and blue) it has 21 channels, with estimated probabilities for each category for each pixel.
+Where the classification model ResNet-152 returns a 1000-vector with estimated probabilities for each category, fcn\_ResNet-50 returns an array the same size as the input image, but instead of having three channels (Red, green, and blue) it has 21 channels, with estimated probabilities for each category for each pixel.
 This is considerably more semantic information, and also contains coupled spatial-semantic information.

 Of important note, Semantic Segmentation outputs a data array with more channels than a normal image, so it cannot be reshaped directly into a standard linear layer.
-To solve this we will use a small convolutional neural network to process the segmentation into more simple convolutional features.
+To solve this, we utilize a small convolutional neural network to process the segmentation into more simple convolutional features.